Bubble95/Basic_Networking/README.md

 # Basic_Networking
 Project to learn basic python by simple socket and GUI programming

-This project is not finished yet.
-I am open to any type of remarks and extensions.
-For now, it is possible to use the classes Client and Server in order to transfer a file from the server to the client.
-The module is called networking.py and its application is shown in filereception.py and filetransfer.py.
+# Description
+This project contains a module named 'networking' which provides two classes.
+One serves as a server and the other one as a client.
+For now, it is possible transfer a textfile from the server to the client, as well as to shutdown the server from the clients side.
+#
+Two programs show how to use these two classes.